-New estimates suggest that a third of H7N9 patients admitted to hospital have diedJune 23rd, 2013 in Diseases, Conditions, Syndromes /
+New estimates suggest that a third of H7N9 patients admitted to hospital have diedJune 23, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 A group of researchers at the Chinese Center for Disease Control and Prevention, in Beijing, China and The University of Hong Kong, analysed data on hospital admissions related to H7N9, as well as using surveillance data to estimate the risk of fatality for patients who had been admitted to hospital and the risk of fatality in symptomatic cases.